avoorhis/vamps-node.js/README.md

 * Run the command 'vagrant up' from the new vamps-node.js directory.
-Wait for the Ubuntu VirtualBox server to be created and all of the files and libraries to be installed.
-When finished vamps will be available in your browser at:  http://localhost:4568/
+Wait for the Ubuntu VirtualBox server to be created and all of the files and libraries to be installed (about 20-40 min).
+When finished vamps will be available in your browser at:  localhost:4568/
 For more information see the help files at https://docs.vagrantup.com/v2/getting-started/index.html and examine the Vagrantboot4568.sh and Vagrantfile in the vamps-node.js main directory.